zalando/postgres-operator/docs/user.md

   uid: efd12e58-5786-11e8-b5a7-06148230260c
 ```

-If `timestamp` is empty or absent, a new cluster will be cloned from an
-existing alive cluster using pg_basebackup.
-Note that timezone required for
+Note that timezone required for `timestamp` (offset relative to UTC, see RFC
-`timestamp` (offset relative to UTC, see RFC 3339 section 5.6)
+3339 section 5.6)